lauraz-15/mindful-life/README.md

 ### Forum
 For users to crate account and communicate via the website.
 It would work like social media platform for Mindfulness, that would allow users to post and share media content, this would increase the traffic for the site and grow the community to wider audience.

 ### Freebies
 The page containing free, downloadable video and audio material.
 This would include different types of mediation courses, podcast interviews and talk shows, courses and scientific experiments related to Mindfulness and health.

+## Tools and Technologies

+Color palette was generated from [Colorhunt.co](https://colorhunt.co/palette/93b5c6c9ccd5e4d8dcffe3e3)

+Custom color palette was created on [Coolors.co](https://coolors.co/41697c-faabab-e4d8dc-93b5c6-ffe3e3)

+The fav icon was generated from [Favicon.io](https://favicon.io/)

+The fonts were taken from [Font.google.com](https://fonts.google.com/)

+404 Page video was taken and customised on [Canva.com](https://www.canva.com/)

+404 Page video was converedt into gif using [Ezgif.com](https://ezgif.com/)

+Multi site mockup genrated on [Techsini.com](https://techsini.com/multi-mockup/index.php)

+Site was built on deplyed using [Github](https://github.com/)

+The website was built using [Git](https://git-scm.com/) version control to commit and push code on to deductaed github raspitory

+[Google Developer Tools](https://developer.chrome.com/docs/devtools/) was used to test responsivness and effectively check what changes necessary in css coding to get desired results.

 ## Testing